 If you are feeling pains in your side after drinking, it is more likely to be inflammation of the nerves and tissue around organs such as the gallbladder, kidneys, or pancreas.
 So no, “liver pains” are not a sign of liver damage, but they certainly are a sign that alcohol is doing damage in that area and likely doing damage to the liver as well.

-How Alcohol Affects the Heart
+How Does Drinking Alcohol Affect the Heart?

 Heart disease caused by alcohol abuse is called alcoholic cardiomyopathy.
 The long-term use of alcohol thins the heart muscle, making the overall structure of the heart weak.
 The result can be a heart attack, heart disease, or blood flow disruption to other organs.
 Symptoms don’t always appear, but when they do, they may come in the form of fatigue, shortness of breath, or swelling of the legs.